In the Heart

 In the Heart is the fifteenth studio album by the funk/R&B band Kool & the Gang, released on November 21, 1983.
 Four singles were released from the album, with two singles becoming major hits on the US Hot 100.
-The first single, "Straight Ahead", failed to chart on the Hot 100, but the second single, "Joanna", soared to number two on the charts in the US and UK, and hit number one on the US R&B chart as well.
-The third single, "Tonight", brought another major hit as it peaked at No. 13 on the US Hot 100.
-The fourth single "(When You Say You Love Somebody) In the Heart" did not chart on the Hot 100, but became a moderate hit on the US R&B chart.
+The first single, "Straight Ahead", failed to chart on the Hot 100, but the second single, "Joanna", reached number two on the charts in the US and UK, and hit number one on the US R&B chart.
+The third single, "Tonight", peaked at No. 13 on the US Hot 100.
+The fourth single "(When You Say You Love Somebody) In the Heart" did not chart on the Hot 100, but became a moderate hit on the UK R&B chart.